(176) Suspect gurus, criminals, bogus identities. And Jesuses

 In Autumn 1996 I asked directory inquiries for Jeremy Stafford-Deitsch's telephone number.
 This was despite my having tried to obtain it in the late 1980s and being told that it was ex-directory.
 The operator put me through to his brother by mistake- his identical twin.
 The brother then put me through to Jeremy.
 Thus we became acquainted.

-It later emerged that the day before I rang, Jeremy had written in his diary that he wanted nothing more to do with the self proclaimed spiritual authority.
+It later emerged that the day before I rang, Jeremy had written in his diary that he wanted nothing more to do with a self proclaimed guru.

-Later that evening my wife suggested we watch a recording which I had asked her to make two days earlier of a documentary on Erich von Däniken.
+On the evening of February 7th, 2001 my wife suggested we watch a recording, which I had asked her to make two days earlier of a documentary on the dubious figure of Erich von Däniken, Erich von Däniken - Wikipedia

 The cassette was already in and so she asked me to just press 'Play'.
 I did, and it began with a sketch which I recognised from the end of an episode of a BBC comedy programme called